connectedbydata/connectedbydata.org/_problems/connected.md

 ---
 layout: page
-title: "We are connected by data: our data is about other people too"
+title: "We are connected by data – our data is about other people too"
 previous-url: /problems/ownership.html
 next-url: /solutions/participation.html
 points:
   -
-    heading: When **algorithms and AI** are used to make decisions about us, they don't just use what they know about us, they use what they know about **other people** they think are like us.
+    heading: "**Algorithms and AI** use data about **other people** like us to make decisions about us"
+    references:
+      - recommendation-systems
+      - relational-theory-of-data-governance
   -
     heading: Algorithms look at people we are **connected** to...
     subpoints: